Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Revisiting the Aftermath of Financial Crises

+Our empirical analysis demonstrates that financial shocks induce substantial output losses, corroborating the consensus that recessions triggered by financial crises are both deeper and more protracted than typical downturns.
+Moreover, our comparison of FE with SPJ reveals a systematic downward bias in the former, despite the distinct nature of financial crises, as well as variations in measurement and sample coverage.
+This bias leads to an underestimation of financial crisis costs, usually with large magnitudes in the long horizons.
+These findings underscore that the Nickell bias is pervasive, and it requires correction for valid inference.

+Those case studies are in line with several key findings in our prototype model and simulation exercises.
+First, in all four cases, FE exhibits attenuation relative to SPJ, consistent with Remark \ref{rem:attentuation} for the prototype model and Remark B1 in Appendix B.1 for the differenced dependent variable.
+This result indicates that previous studies on financial crises using FE may underestimate the impact of financial crises.
+Second, the gaps between SPJ and FE tend to be larger for long horizons than short horizons, indicating that the FE estimator is more likely to underestimate the long-term impact of financial crises.
+Lastly, among all applications, the discrepancies between FE and SPJ are the most statistically significant in \citet{cerra2008growth}, where the relative magnitude of the sample sizes $N/T$ is the largest.
+This result echoes the bias term in (\ref{eq:biasFEAR1}) of Proposition \ref{thm:biasFEAR1} that a larger ratio $N/T$ undermines the statistical inference for FE.

-Our empirical exercises reexamine the aftermath of financial shocks and compare our SPJ estimates with FE.
-Qualitatively, we confirm that financial shocks yield significant negative impacts on output and employment, reinforcing the consensus that financial crisis recessions are deeper and longer than regular recessions.
-Quantitatively, SPJ indicates that the magnitudes of the effects tend to be larger than the results suggested by the conventional FE estimation, and the bias of the FE estimates tends to worsen as the horizon increases.
-Table \ref{tab.re_diff} documents the absolute relative differences between the two estimates at the peak period of the output declines following financial shocks.
-Column (6) suggests that the FE estimates of economic contraction following financial distress, banking crises, and household debts as key results in those three studies suffer from substantial underestimation, ranging from 16\% to 44\%.
-Moreover, our results also suggest that the economic recovery from financial crises is slower than the FE estimates suggest.
-This helps to explain why the recovery from the global financial crisis in 2008 has been weak and slow \citep{imf2018world}.
-Thus, our study has important implications for policymakers who design financial surveillance systems and macro-prudential policies in targeting financial stability and economic growth.
+Next, we discuss the magnitudes of the Nickell bias in the four cases and its importance for policy design.
+Table \ref{tab.re_diff} presents the absolute relative differences between the two estimates at the peak period of the output declines following financial shocks.
+Column (6) shows that the FE estimates of economic contraction following financial distress, banking crises, household debts, and currency crises as key results in those four studies suffer from considerable underestimation, ranging from 16\% to 75\%.
+Moreover, our results also indicate that the economic recovery from financial crises is slower than the FE estimates suggest.
+This helps partially explain why the recovery from the 2008 global financial crisis was weak and slow \citep{imf2018world}.